WesG1/Instrument-Panel/README.md

 KiCAD schematics and PCB files for instrument pannel project

 Change Log
+04/13/26
+    Began drawing pcb for prototype circuit.
+Will need to be changed once desgin is finalized

 03/11/2026
     Placed diodes on gate of power shut off mosfet, one wired to esp32, other wired to keyed power detection